DecepGPT: Schema-Driven Deception Detection with Multicultural Datasets and Robust Multimodal Learning: Visualization and Interpretability Analysis

 \subsection{Visualization Analysis of the DMC Regularizer}

 Fig.~\ref{fig:combined_grad_analysis} illustrates how the DMC Regularizer affects cross-modal feature utilization.
-Fig.~\ref{fig:grad_balance} tracks the gradient norms backpropagated to the modality-specific projectors.
+Fig.~\ref{fig:combined_grad_analysis}(a) tracks the gradient norms backpropagated to the modality-specific projectors.
 In the base setting, the visual projector receives larger gradients, indicating a bias toward visual cues.
-With the DMC Regularizer, visual-side gradients are initially higher as the consistency constraint activates, followed by gradual strengthening of acoustic-side gradients.
-This suggests that the DMC Regularizer helps the model incorporate audio evidence.
-Fig.~\ref{fig:grad_ratio} shows the dynamics via the ratio $r = \|\nabla_{\theta P_v}\| / \|\nabla_{\theta P_a}\|$.
+With DMC, the acoustic-side gradients are gradually strengthened, suggesting that the model incorporates more audio evidence during training.
+Fig.~\ref{fig:combined_grad_analysis}(b) shows the dynamics via the ratio $r = \|\nabla_{\theta P_v}\| / \|\nabla_{\theta P_a}\|$.
 The base model shows visual dominance ($r > 1$), while the DMC Regularizer reduces this ratio closer to unity.
 These results indicate that the DMC Regularizer helps balance gradient flow across modalities, supporting more balanced multimodal learning.